pakeke-constructor/umg-mod-monorepo/terrain/readme.md

 terrainObj:finalize()
 -- Finalizes any changes made to the terrain, and syncs to all clients.

--- WARNING: if this terrain has no bound entity, no syncing will be done!!!
--- (Instead, you'll have to sync manually.)
+-- Allowing the terrain object to be saved alongside a chunk: local chunk_ent = entities.chunk() chunk_ent.terrain = terrainObj
 ```